jishanshaikh4/resume/README.md

 - Templates from GDocs, MS Word, LibreOffice

 Not everyone gets the same version of me; which version do you want :)

-**NOTE: NOT EVERY DETAIL IS EXACT NOW AND NOT ALL LINKS ARE WORKING.
-SO DISCRETION REQUIRED, STILL WORKS ARE ORIGINAL.**

 Type | Name | Link |
 -----|------|------|